aws-samples/hub-and-spoke-with-traffic-segmentation/traffic_inspection/README.md

 <!-- BEGIN_TF_DOCS -->
 # AWS Hub and Spoke Architecture with Traffic Segmentation - Terraform

-This repository contains terraform code to deploy a sample AWS Hub and Spoke architecture with production and non-production VPC, so you can see how traffic segmentation is achieved using several Transit Gateway Route Tables.
+This repository contains terraform code to deploy a sample AWS Hub and Spoke architecture with production and non-production VPCs, with traffic inspection.
 The following resources are created by default:

-- 4 VPCs: 2 Production and 2 Non-Production.
+- 5 VPCs: 1 Production, 1 Non-Production, and 3 Inspection VPCs (production, non-production, and cross-segments).
 Following AWS best pratices, VPC flow logs are activated (by default sent to CloudWatch logs).
 The logs are encrypted at rest with KMS (keys created in the *iam\_kms* module).
-- AWS Transit Gateway, and 2 Transit Gateway Route Tables (prod and non\_prod).
-VPC attachments are associated and propagated to the corresponding TGW Route Table depending the "type" of VPC indicated in the *variables.tf* file.
+- AWS Transit Gateway, and 5 Transit Gateway Route Tables (prod, non\_prod, inspection\_prod, inspection\_non\_prod, and inspection).
+VPC attachments are associated and propagated to the corresponding TGW Route Table depending the "type" of VPC indicated in the *locals.tf* file.
+If you decide to not any of the Inspection VPCs, propagations and static routes are created accordingly to achieve routing.
-- VPC Endpoints (ssm, ssmmessages, ec2messages and s3) deployed in each VPC - endpoints decentralized.
+- VPC Endpoints (ssm, ssmmessages, ec2messages and s3) deployed in each spoke VPC - endpoints decentralized.
-- EC2 instances.
+- EC2 instances in each spoke VPC.
 To follow best practices, these instances are accessed using AWS Systems Manager - via the VPC endpoints.
 - Security Groups for the EC2 instances and VPC endpoints.
 The configuration of the SGs can be found in the *locals.tf* file.
+- AWS Network Firewall - one per Inspection VPC created.
+In the *firewall\_policy.tf* file you can check the different rules configuration per each firewall.
 - IAM Roles for CloudWatch access (VPC flow logs) and the SSM/S3 access by the EC2 instances.

 The resources deployed and the architectural pattern they follow is purely for demonstration/testing purposes.
+Take into account that 5 VPCs are created by default trying to not reach the default quota of 5 VPCs per AWS Region.
+If you have increased your quota and want to add more Spoke VPCs in the example, do it in the *locals.tf* file.

 ## Prerequisites